undergrad-partner-school

 Student Services

-State University of New York at Oswego offers a number of services needed for a comfortable and safe life on campus.
+State University of New York at Oswego provides a number of services important for a comfortable and secure life on campus.

-24/7 emergency phone and alarm devices are available.
-The school's dormitory entrances are operated electronically.
-There is a round-the-clock security patrol.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+Dormitory entrances at the school are electronically operated.
+There is a 24-hour security patrol.
 There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services and Veteran's Affairs are available to the students of State University of New York at Oswego.

-All in all, campus life at State University of New York at Oswego is rich and vibrant and provides everything most students need.
+All in all, campus life at State University of New York at Oswego is rich and vibrant and provides all you need for a comfortable stay.

 Career Services